 The SIRGAS Continuously Operating Network: a network of continuously operating GNSS stations, processed on a weekly basis to generate instantaneous weekly station positions aligned to the ITRF and multi-year (cumulative) reference frame solutions, providing station positions and velocities for those SIRGAS stations in operation for more than two years.
 The weekly station positions and the multiyear solutions refer to the ITRF version in use when the GNSS data is processed.
 The mean accuracy of the station positions at the reference epoch is about ±1.2 mm in the North and East components and about ±2.5 mm in the height.
 The mean accuracy of the stations velocities is estimated to be ±0.7 mm/a in the North and East component and ±1.1 mm/a in height.

-The relationship between the different SIRGAS realizations (or its densifications) is given by the transformation parameters between the corresponding ITRF solutions and the reduction of the coordinates to the same epoch.
-This reduction is carried out in two ways, alternatively: i) those continuously observing stations (SIRGAS-CON) which are operating for more than two years apply the velocities computed in the latest multi-year solution of the IGS RNAAC SIRGAS, and ii) those stations with velocities not known from the IGS RNAAC SIRGAS solutions are reduced by means of the model VEMOS (Velocity Model for SIRGAS).
+The relationship between the different SIRGAS realizations is given by the transformation parameters between the corresponding ITRF solutions and the reduction of the coordinates to the same epoch.
+This reduction is carried out in two ways, alternatively: i) those SIRGAS continuously operating stations which have been active for more than two years apply the velocities computed in the latest multi-year solution of the IGS RNAAC SIRGAS, and ii) those stations with velocities not known from the IGS RNAAC SIRGAS solutions are reduced by means of the model VEMOS (Velocity Model for SIRGAS).
 The agreement between the different SIRGAS realizations at the same epoch is at the cm-level.